KemoPanzah/decore_Page_Old/docs/_sources/index.rst.txt

 a closed-source project that uses the meta-information defined with decore Base to generate a UI.
 This UI is then able to visualize and manipulate the data.

+decore Front is a compiled part of the decore Base python package.
+It is not possible to use decore Front without decore Base.

 .. toctree::
    :hidden:
    :maxdepth: 1